nus-cs2113-AY2122S1/ip/docs/README.md

 ### `Hi` - Interact with Duke.

-Use command `Hi` to interact with Duke by saying "Hi"
+Use command `Hi` to interact with Duke by saying "Hi".

 Example of usage: